 Soil scientists find that when applying fertilizer to medium to heavy soils with a temperature below 50° degrees Fahrenheit little or no winter loss of plant food occurs by leaching.

-It’s also called application of winterizer fertilizer, a solution applied during late fall to increase the chance of a plants survival in winter season and rapid root growth during spring.
+It’s also called the application of winterizer fertilizer, a solution applied during late fall to increase the chance of a plant’s survival in the winter season and rapid root growth during spring.

-The potentials for fall feeding very nearly approach those of spring in importance, if not in actual quantity of plant food used.
+The potentials for fall feeding very nearly approach those of spring in importance, if not in the actual quantity of plant food used.

 So take advantage of fall feeding whenever you can and enjoy its benefits.